First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Introduction

 Several theoretical studies have confirmed the importance of the electron correlations and crystal field effects in CeCu$_{2}$Si$_{2}$\cite{1993Goremychkin, 2007Ning, 2015Ikeda, 2021Song, 2020Li, 2021Nica}, including the work of Amorese {\it et al.} in 2020\cite{2020Amorese}, which does a through study of the crystal field states using renormalized band theory and X-ray absorption spectroscopy (XAS).
 Subsequently, Li {\it et al}.\cite{2018Li} applied LDA+U within the random phase approximation (RPA)\cite{2008Eremin} to predict two Fermi surface sheets in good agreement with Zwicknagl {\it et al}.\cite{1993Zwicknagl, 2016Zwicknagl}, and Li {\it et al.}\cite{2020Li} and Luo {\it et al.}\cite{2020Luo} applied DMFT to the electronic analysis and temperature dependence respectively.
-Additional works have been done exploring the quasiparticle behavior and impurity effects using DFT+$U$\cite{2022Zhao, 2024Zhao}, though these calculations do not take into account the crystal field splitting.
+Additional works have been done exploring the quasiparticle behavior and impurity effects using DFT+$U$\cite{2022Zhao, 2024Zhao}.
 The existence of the heavy quasiparticle Fermi surface sheet has been experimentally observed as of 2021 in Wu {\it et al}.\cite{2021Wu} using angle resolved photo emission spectroscopy (ARPES), which qualitatively confirms the presence of the two Fermi surface sheets calculated by both renormalized band theory and LDA+U methods, though in this case their calculations predicted the mass renormalization of the heavy band to be $\sim120m_{e}$.

 Here we present an alternative theoretical approach to calculate the Fermi surface topology and mass enhancement for CeCu$_{2}$Si$_{2}$ using the Gutzwiller Wavefunction Approximation (GWA)\cite{1965Gutzwiller}.
 Through this investigation we show that the GWA is capable of reproducing the two Fermi Sheets indicated by experiment and that crystal field splitting (CFS) is as significant to the underlying physics of the electronic structure of CeCu$_{2}$Si$_{2}$ as the electronic correlations and spin-orbit coupling (SOC), which we demonstrate through comparisons to GWA calculations that do not take CFS into account.
 We have also determined the sign of the charge and crystal field parameter, $\alpha$, to be in agreement with the X-ray scattering measurements of Willers {\it et al.}\cite{2012Willers} and Rueff {\it et al.}\cite{2015Rueff}.
 Furthermore, the increased computational efficiency of the GWA method allows us to perform calculations on complex systems, such as CeCu$_{2}$Si$_{2}$, with less computational expense than DMFT \cite{2015Lanata,2020Tutchton,2020Chiu}.
 In the following sections, we describe the theoretical framework for addressing the CFS within the GWA (section~\ref{theory}), the results of our electronic structure calculations and analysis (section~\ref{secElecStruct}), and our analysis of the Fermi surface topology (section~\ref{secFermiSurfTop}).
 We compare our results for calculations performed with and without electronic correlations and with and without CFS incorporated into the correlation effects.
 A conclusion is given in section~\ref{conclusion}.
 The details of our methodology are described in section~\ref{methods}.
 A full account of our analysis of the Coulomb parameter tests is given in the Sumplementary Material\cite{SupMat}.